Rct567/FrequencyMan/README.md

 - `lowest_fr_least_familiar_word`: Represents the lowest _word frequency_ among the words with the lowest familiarity score.
 - `lowest_word_frequency`: Represents the lowest _word frequency_ found in the content of any targeted field.
 This is different from `word_frequency`, which reflect the average _word frequency_ of all targeted fields.
 - `lowest_familiarity`: Represents the lowest _familiarity_ found in the content of any targeted field.
 This is different from `familiarity`, which reflect the average _familiarity_ of all targeted fields.
-- `no_unseen_words`: Promotes cards with no new words.
+- `no_new_words`: Promotes cards with no new words.
 Put differently, it promotes cards who's words have all been seen before during review.
-- `ideal_unseen_word_count`: Like `ideal_focus_word_count`, but promotes cards with only a single 'new word' (a word not found in any reviewed card).
+- `ideal_new_word_count`: Like `ideal_focus_word_count`, but promotes cards with only a single 'new word' (a word not found in any reviewed card).

 ## Custom fields

 The following fields will be automatically populated when you reorder your cards:

 - `fm_focus_words`: A list of focus words for each field. (recommended!)
-- `fm_unseen_words`: A list of unseen words (words not found in reviewed cards) for each field.
+- `fm_new_words`: A list of new words (words not found in reviewed cards) for each field.
 - `fm_seen_words`: A list of seen words (words found in reviewed cards) for each field.

 Dynamic field names (the number at the end can be replaced with the index number of any field defined in the target):